Lead waste

 • Take samples for lab analysis to determine if construction debris is dangerous waste.

 • Test older buildings before demolition.
-If lead concentrations exceed dangerous waste thresholds, manage the structure or its lead-bearing components as dangerous waste.
+If lead concentrations exceed dangerous waste thresholds, then remove lead-bearing components before renovation or demolition and manage them as dangerous waste.

 See our construction and demolition debris page for more information.